 This section relates to annual submission of information for individual undertakings.

-This template shall be reported for the material non-life line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, representing a coverage of 90% of the non-life technical provisions.
-Line of business shall be reported in accordance with the amount of technical provisions, i.e. the line of business with the highest amount of technical provisions.
+This template shall be reported for the material non-life lines of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, representing a coverage of 90% of the non-life technical provisions.
+Lines of business shall be reported in accordance with the amount of technical provisions, i.e. the line of business with the highest amount of technical provisions.

 The negative technical provisions at the level of the line of business shall be considered with absolute value for the purpose of the calculation of the materiality of the above thresholds.